spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Defining Spatial Regions
 ========================

-Spatial regions allow users to select subsets of the data array for specific analysis function in the plugin toolbar, such as aperture photometry.
+Spatial regions allow users to select subsets of the data array for use in specific analysis functions in the plugin toolbar, for example in the Imviz Simple Aperture Photometry plugin.
 Users can create spatial regions either in Imviz or the Jupyter notebook.

 .. seealso::